stevengeeky/maths-parser/README.md

-# Maths Parser
+# Math Parser
-A lightweight maths parser for handling normal maths expressions, variable and function definitions, as well as built-in constants and functions for trigonometry and discrete maths.
+A lightweight math parser for handling normal math expressions, variable and function definitions, as well as built-in constants and functions for trigonometry and discrete math.

 *A JavaScript Project by Steven O'Riley*